Vatnar/UIAOBSIDIAN/25H/IKT202 Software Engineering/Forelesning/Agile Development.md

 	- As requirements are not defined in detail until an increment is to be implemented, it can be hard to identify common facilities that are needed by all increments
 	- Cross cutting concerns
 		- Spotify: Family subscription went up in price, they find a new technique for more money or something.
+- Iterative processes -> specs is developed in conjunction with the software
+	- Conflicts with the procurement model, where complete system specs is part of contract
+- Difficult to predict cost
+- Customer is accepting more risk with more involvement
+	- Ref IBM vs SVV
+- This is completely opposite as with f.ex a handyworker fixing something at your house.
+	- This is because quality in Software is not well defined, while this is well defined in labour work of håndverkting